qianelsali/Machine-Learning-Projects/README.md

 ## 1. Project 1: Promotions towards Game Users at the Initial Installation Stage

+Description of the project:

+The majority of mobile game users never generate any revenue (i.e., ‘convert’, in marketing parlance).
+We want to offer a sale to some of these ‘non-payers’, in hopes of generating incremental revenue.
+Unfortunately, it’s not easy to identify true non-payers because many payers don’t convert until several weeks after installing the game.
+If you simply set a cutoff date and offer sales to everyone who hasn’t yet converted, you might find that revenue actually falls.
+This can occur if large numbers of not-yet-converted future payers take advantage of the sale instead of paying full price.
+If you’re not lucky, you might fail to convert a sufficient number of true non-payers, while ‘cannibalizing’ future payers by providing more value than they actually require.

+The goal of this project is to design a sale that maximizes incremental revenue.

+The data includes a group of users who installed during the first quarter of 2016.

+●	User data, including user ID and install date
+●	Session history, including date and session number
+●	Purchase history, including date and amount
+●	Spending history, including date, currency, and amount

+Objectives:

  a) explore gamer user behavior

  b) build a classfier to predict who are going to be payers and non-payers at the initial installation stage